jeanpaulcardenas/tradeAnalysis/README.md

 ## Roadmap / TODO

 - [ ] Add database support for user metrics and trade caching
+- [ ] Add a dash page displaying tables with valuable metrics information
+- [ ] Add a load file feature to load the MT4 file
+- [ ] Create a 'generate random data' button to generate random trade files for those who don't possess a MT4 account
 - [ ] Improve user interface and error handling
 - [ ] Add authentication for multiple users
 - [ ] Write unit tests for core modules